UCLA-VAST/Bonsai/README.md

 ./datagen 20
 ```

-For hardware emulation, change the Makefile correspondingly as below.
+For hardware emulation, you can specify the input testbech as well as the number of elements you want to sort by changing the Makefile correspondingly as below.

 ```bash
 check: all